dnordfors/archetypes/README.md

 The regression was done with XGBoost, a method that often wins Kaggle-competitions.
 It ranks the importance of the variables for the fit, as shown below.
 The importances should be seen in perspective of the four-archetype set predicting merely a third of the variation in wages.

+NOTE: 'Feature Importance' does not mean 'raises the wage', it says how important the feature is for predicting the wage.
+In this present case, the more 'muscular' occupations have the lowest wages on average, the 'brainy' jobs have the highest.

 !['Archetypes'](images/feature_importance.png)